topheman/twitter-stream-channels/README.md

 Two attributes are added to the tweet you retrieve :

-* $channels : an kay/value object : key : name of the channel, value : array of keywords retrieved in this channel on this tweet
+* $channels : a key/value object : key : name of the channel, value : array of keywords retrieved in this channel on this tweet
-* $keywords : an array of all the keywords you're following that we're matched on this tweet.
+* $keywords : an array of all the keywords you're following that were matched on this tweet.

 ####The matched keywords are lower cased, why ?